t-bast/lightning-docs/taproot-updates.md

   transactions that let the remote peer claim PTLCs from the local commitment
 * claiming successful PTLCs from the remote peer's commitment now requires using RBF and sighash flags similar to anchor outputs HTLC transactions (`sighash_single | sighash_anyonecanpay` trick)
-* before signing a commitment update, peers must obtain from their counterpary adaptor signatures for their pending received PTLCs in the future remote commitment
+* before signing a commitment update, peers must obtain from their counterparty adaptor signatures for their pending received PTLCs in the future remote commitment

 Let's now detail a strawman, high-level proposal that enables PTLCs.